BenConstable/phpspec-laravel/README.md

 codebase
 * Allows you to test your Eloquent models, which I ran into difficulty with before writing this extension
-* Provides a few extra Laravel-specific PhpSpec matchers to make testing your application code more straightforward
+* Provides a few extra Laravel-specific phpspec matchers to make testing your application code more straightforward

 and